Average Sensitivity of Graph Algorithms

-In particular, if the average sensitivity is a nondecreasing function of the number of edges, the above theorem immediately implies that the $k$-average sensitivity is at most $k$ times the average sensitivity.
+In particular, if the average sensitivity of an algorithm is bounded from above by a nondecreasing function of the number of edges, then its $k$-average sensitivity is at most $k$ times the upper bound on its average sensitivity.

-\paragraph{Sequential composability.} It will be useful if we can sequentially apply averagely stable algorithms on the input to get a solution and the whole algorithm is again averagely stable.
-We show two different sequential composition theorems for average sensitivity.
+\paragraph{Sequential composition.} Another useful feature of our definition of average sensitivity is that one can obtain a stable-on-average algorithm by sequentially applying several stable-on-average subroutines.
+The following two \emph{sequential composition theorems} formalize this feature.